THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 The Purpose of Creation – Conclusion

-The reader will recall that I set out above to identify both the purpose that God has for His creation and our individual purpose within His creation.
-The former of these ends Part 7 of the explanation and reads: God’s ultimate purpose in creating is that He shall have the experience of perfect and eternal love in relation to those of His creatures who are endowed with the capacity to love Him.
-The latter of them ends Part 8 of the explanation and reads: Therefore the individual purpose of each and every one of us is to love God as fully as we are able.
+You will recall that I set out above to identify both the purpose that God has for His creation and our individual purpose within His creation.
+The former of these ends Part 5 of the explanation and reads: God’s ultimate purpose in creating is that He shall have the experience of perfect and eternal love in relation to those of His creatures who are endowed with the capacity to love Him.
+The latter of them ends Part 6 of the explanation and reads: The individual purpose of each and every one of us is to love God as fully as we are able.